ssc-sp/datahub-docs/UserGuide/GettingStarted/Logging-a-ticket.md

 # Logging a ticket

+This guide will cover how to log a ticket with the FSDH support team.

 1. Click on the `Help` button in the top right corner of the page.
     ![help button](help-button.png)